- 1. Name of the medicinal product

 4.8 Undesirable effects

 Adverse effects of paracetamol are rare but hypersensitivity including skin rash may occur.
 There have been reports of blood dyscrasias including thrombocytopenia and agranulocytosis, but these were not necessarily causality related to paracetamol.
+Very rare cases of serious skin reactions have been reported.
 Cases of acute pancreatitis have been reported.
 Paracetamol has been widely used and reports of adverse reactions are rare, and are generally associated with overdosage.Allergic reactions occur occasionally.Chronic hepatic necrosis has been reported in a patient who took daily therapeutic doses of paracetamol for about a year and liver damage has been reported after daily ingestion of excessive amounts for shorter periods.
 A review of a group of patients with chronic active hepatitis failed to reveal differences in the abnormalities of liver function in those who were long-term users of paracetamol nor was the control of the disease improved after paracetamol withdrawal.Nephrotoxic effects are uncommon and have not been reported in association with therapeutic doses, except after prolonged administration.

 Liver damage is possible in adults who have taken 10g or more of paracetamol.
 Ingestion of 5g or more of paracetamol may lead to liver damage if the patient has risk factors (see below).